 In many areas poisoning, whether accidental or on purpose, is causing drastic declines in vulture populations.
-An estimated 61% of vulture deaths in Africa are due to poisoning.
+An estimated 61 percent of vulture deaths in Africa are due to poisoning.
 In Kenya, lions prey on the cattle of the Maasai.
 To combat this problem, the Maasai sprinkle what is left of the cattle carcasses with a generic form of Furadan, a carbofuran, which is a strong, fast acting pesticide.
 Lions returning to feed die from the Furadan.
 Vultures in turn are poisoned by the Furadan, as they make meals of both the cattle carcasses and the dead lions.

 Farming is also contributing to the Furadan poisoning of vultures in Africa.
 Many African farmers use this highly toxic pesticide to protect crops and livestock.
 Although vultures have strong stomach acids that can kill terrible diseases, they are not immune to Furadan.
 Vultures may feed in huge groups of 100 or more birds, and if feeding on any carcass containing Furadan, they will all die together.